squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 Very minor code quality update.

 = 0.3 =
 This release has been forced by WordPress.org to load jQuery and jQuery UI as packaged with your current version of WordPress and therefore CANNOT support versions of WordPress prior to 3.5.
-If you are not on WP3.5 or better please use an older version of the plugin.
+If you are not on WP 3.5 or better please use an older version of the plugin.

 = 0.2.3 =
 Bug-fix release.
-In 0.2.3 it is possible to nest accorions and it's easier to write your own styles for the widgets.
+In 0.2.3 it is possible to nest accordions and it's easier to write your own styles for the widgets.

 = 0.2.2 =
 Fix for autoHeight being always on.
 If you want the old (incorrect) behaviour use autoHeight="true" on your accordions shortcode.